PREP SOFTBALL ROUNDUP: Houston Academy advances to area tournament finals

 Class 2A, Area 3

-The two teams were playing late Tuesday for a spot in the area tournament championship on Thursday.
+Ariton 11, Elba 1: Paige Logan struck out five and allowed only two hits in the Purple Cat win.

+Reagan Tomlin, Kaydee Phillips, Mattie Grace Heath and Reese Peters had two hits each for Ariton.

-Zion Chapel eliminated Elba 5-1 and will the Long-Ariton loser on Thursday at 1 p.m.
+In the other game, Zion Chapel eliminated Elba 5-1 and faces Ariton Thursday at 1 p.m.

 Late Monday